The Blank Slate: Positive

 Psychologist David Buss stated "This may be the most important book so far published in the 21st century."

 Psychologist David P. Barash wrote "Pinker's thinking and writing are first-rate ... maybe even better than that."

 Evolutionary biologist Richard Dawkins stated "The Blank Slate is ... a stylish piece of work.
 I won't say it is better than The Language Instinct or How the Mind Works, but it is as good—which is very high praise indeed."

 Philosopher Daniel Dennett wrote "[Pinker] wades resolutely into the comforting gloom surrounding these not quite forbidden topics and calmly, lucidly marshals the facts to ground his strikingly subversive Darwinian claims—subversive not of any of the things we properly hold dear but subversive of the phony protective layers of misinformation surrounding them."

 Yale psychology professor Paul Bloom endorsed the book in Trends in Cognitive Sciences, writing that it will have "an impact that extends well beyond the scientific academy".

 English philosopher A. C. Grayling wrote in Literary Review that "Pinker's case is convincing and cogent, and he does a service in presenting the arguments, and the associated scientific evidence, in such an accessible fashion.
 Given the importance of the questions he discusses, his book is required reading".

-Magazine Kirkus Reviews wrote that the book makes "a rich, sophisticated argument that may leave pious souls a little uneasy".
+Kirkus Reviews described the book as "a rich, sophisticated argument that may leave pious souls a little uneasy".

-In 2017, Malhar Mali wrote a review of the book in Aero Magazine, expressing concern for what he sees as a revival of the blank slate view of human development.
+In 2017, Malhar Mali wrote a review of the book in Areo Magazine, expressing concern for what he sees as a revival of the blank slate view of human development.
 Mali writes "it strikes me as troubling that there are still those of us who are willing to believe that it is mostly culture and society which shape the individual—and that by focusing only on fixing our systems can we alleviate human suffering", and that it is "concerning is that this book came out 15 years ago and yet we are still bogged down in the conversations that Pinker spent a considerable time in rebutting".